 Any income received for the decedent for the taxable year after the decedent's death, and for succeeding taxable years until the estate is completed, must be reported each year on Massachusetts Form 2, Massachusetts Fiduciary Income Tax Return.
-Form 2 is available online at www.mass.gov/dor.

-If the decedent's return shows a refund due, and if the Probate Court has not appointed a legal representative and none is contemplated, a Massachusetts Form M-1310 must be enclosed with the return so the refund check may be made payable to the proper person.
+If the decedent's return shows a refund due, and if the Probate Court has not appointed a legal representative and none is contemplated, a Massachusetts Form M-1310, Statement of Claimant to Refund Due on Behalf of Deceased Taxpayer, must be enclosed with the return so the refund check may be made payable to the proper person.